dangkh/LWPCA/README.md

 		- generate_mm_single.py (generate a single specific missing marker in the testing sample)
 		- generate_mm_multiple.py (generate multiple missing markers in the testing sample)

-visualization functions in plot_visual_files:

-		detail will be updated.